fabsig/GPBoost/docs/Main_parameters.rst

    -  Optimizer used for estimating covariance parameters

-   -  Options: "gradient_descent", "fisher_scoring", "nelder_mead", and "bfgs"
+   -  Options: "gradient_descent", "fisher_scoring", "nelder_mead", "bfgs", "adam"

 -  ``optimizer_coef`` : string, optional (default = "wls" for Gaussian data and "gradient_descent" for other likelihoods)

    -  Optimizer used for estimating linear regression coefficients, if there are any (for the GPBoost algorithm there are usually none)

-   -  Options: "gradient_descent", "wls", "nelder_mead", and "bfgs".
+   -  Options: "gradient_descent", "wls", "nelder_mead", "bfgs", "adam".
 Gradient descent steps are done simultaneously with gradient descent steps for the covariance paramters. "wls" refers to doing coordinate descent for the regression coefficients using weighted least squares

-   - If ``optimizer_cov`` is set to "nelder_mead" or "bfgs", ``optimizer_coef`` is automatically also set to the same value
+   - If ``optimizer_cov`` is set to "nelder_mead", "bfgs", or "adam", ``optimizer_coef`` is automatically also set to the same value

 -  ``maxit`` : integer, optional (default = 1000)